enspiral-cherubi/sparks/outline.md

 - each node has a randomly generated vector.
-- there is a link between each node.
 - for each link, there is an audioNode.
 - that audionode's frequency is proportional to its length.